jizhilong/branch-bot/README.md

 - Testing environments become unstable due to incompatible changes
 - It's difficult to track which features are included in each testing branch

-Light-Merge solves these problems by providing:
+branch-bot solves these problems by providing:

 - Automated, conflict-aware branch merging
 - Clear visibility into the composition of testing branches